frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

 ============== ================= ===========================================================
 Field          Type              Description
 ============== ================= ===========================================================
-name           non-empty string  | Name of the demand.
+name           non-empty string  | Unique name of the demand.
                                  | This is the key field and a required attribute.
 description    string            Free format description. category       string            Free format category.